Nihilantropy/Nihilantropy/README.md

-# Hello and Welcome! 🐺
+# Hello partner, It's me! 🐺

 I'm **Claudio Rea**, also known as **Nihilantropy** in the vibrant world of coding. 🇮🇹 Proudly Italian and currently studying at **42 School** in Rome. 🎓